janeelizabethjose/voyage-planner/README.md

 -	View trips (in dashboard)
 -	Add days of the trip
 -	View days of the trip
--	Add events of the particular trip day
+-	Add events to a particular trip day
--	View events of the particular trip day
+-	View events of a particular trip day
 -	Delete trip plan (Which will remove the entire trip along with its days and events)